 Go Full Text of the Law

-Go to Information on How to Register a Bike.
+Go to Information on How to Register a Bike for more information.

 The City of Cambridge distributes “Watch for Bikes” decals to put on the side and/or rear view mirrors of cars, to remind drivers to Watch for Bikes when turning and opening car doors.
 You can get one by sending an email to firstname.lastname@example.org or calling 617/349-4604.